-Law RV(R&L)R regs 21, 22, 23 & 24
+Law RV(R&L)R regs 21, 22, 23 & 24.

 Vehicle Excise Duty (VED).
-All motor vehicles used or kept on public roads MUST display a valid Vehicle Excise Duty disc (tax disc) displayed at all times.
-Even motor vehicles exempt from duty MUST display a tax disc at all times.
+Vehicle Excise Duty MUST be paid on all motor vehicles used or kept on public roads.

 Law VERA sects 29 and 33

 Statutory Off-Road Notification (SORN).
 This is a notification to the DVLA that a motor vehicle is not being used on the road.
 If you are the vehicle keeper and want to keep a motor vehicle untaxed and off the public road you MUST declare SORN - it is an offence not to do so.
 You then won't have to pay any road tax for that vehicle for a period of 12 months.
 You need to send a further declaration after that period if the vehicle is still off the public road.
 The SORN will end if you sell the vehicle and the new owner will become immediately responsible.
 If your vehicle is unused or off the road, it MUST have either a SORN declaration or valid insurance.